Developer-DAO/devie-bot/README.md

 ## TL;DR

-This bot will allow members of the DAO to use `/slash` commands in Discord to interact with our Airtable knowledgebase.
+This bot will allow members of the DAO to use `/slash` commands in Discord to interact with our Airtable knowledge base.

 ## Development Setup